 - Mercer County, West Virginia

-Gil Kerlikowske said “by designating these counties as High Intensity Drug Trafficking Areas, we will create a powerful catalyst for cooperation among federal, state, local, and tribal agencies working to make our communities healthier and safer.”
-Kerlikowske is Director of National Drug Control Policy.
+Gil Kerlikowske said, “by designating these counties as High-Intensity Drug Trafficking Areas, we will create a powerful catalyst for cooperation among federal, state, local, and tribal agencies working to make our communities healthier and safer.”
+Kerlikowske is the director of National Drug Control Policy.